-Questions to Ask - Research and Clinical Trials
+Questions to Ask About Clinical Trials

 If you are considering enrolling in a clinical trial, you should gather as much information as you can about it before you make your decision.
 Below is a list of questions that patients may want to ask their own doctors or the clinical trial staff.